 Constructed to meet LEED Silver standards, the approximately 18,000-square-foot, residence hall was designed by SMRT Inc. of Portland.

-The residence hall – is named Unity 2 and was built on the sylvan campus next to Clifford Hall, the college’s most recent residence hall, completed with next-generation energy efficiency features in 2015.
+The residence hall – is named Unity 2 and was built on the sylvan campus next to Clifford Hall, one of the college’s most recent residence halls, completed with next-generation energy efficiency features in 2015.

 “As we increase our national presence, we are continuing to meet annual enrollment goals and are getting more students matriculating from out of state,” said former Unity College President Dr. Stephen Mulkey.
 “In our 50th year, we are projecting maximum enrollment for the second year in a row.”